-In this thesis, we discussed the characteristics of anycast addresses and several applications of anycasting.
-We then described current problems with anycasting.
-We particularly pointed out there were no routing protocols to handle anycast addresses, and that inter-segment anycast communications had not been achieved.

-We next discussed our analysis and design of new anycast routing control mechanisms for inter-segment anycast communications.
+In this paper, we pointed out there were no routing protocols to handle anycast addresses, and that inter-segment anycast communications had not been achieved. we have discussed our analysis and design of new anycast routing control mechanisms for inter-segment anycast communications.
 The design approach was modifying existing routing protocols to reduce the complexity of implementation.
 Furthermore, the proposed mechanisms were aimed at gradually deploying anycasting and scalable design.

-Moreover, we implemented our routing mechanisms by modifying existing routing software.
+Then we have implemented our routing mechanisms by modifying existing routing software.
 Our experiments revealed the feasibility of these protocols, and comparisons with routing protocols proved that our proposal could significantly reduce overheads.